seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-3.md

 ![image](../media/files19.png)

-22. In the **Windows Security** window, sign in using the Admin Credentials you used when creating your VM **azureuser** and the password **Pa$$w0rd123!**.
+22. On the **Windows Security** window, sign in using the Admin Credentials you used when creating your Virtual machine **azureuser** and the password **Pa$$w0rd123!**.

 ![image](../media/files20.png)

 23. You may receive a warning certificate during the sign-in process.
-Click **Yes** or to create the connection and connect to your deployed VM.
+Click **Yes** or to create the connection and connect to your deployed Virtual machine.
 You should connect successfully.

 ![image](../media/files21.png)

 A new Virtual Machine (contosoVm) will launch inside your Lab.
 Close the Server Manager and dashboard windows that pop up (click "x" at top right).
 You should see the blue background of your virtual machine. **Congratulations!** You have deployed and connected to a Virtual Machine running Windows Server.
-Please dont close the vm window.
+Please dont close the virtual machine window.

 24. In the Azure portal, navigate to the storage account which you created on the previous task and select fileshares and select **contosofiles**.

 ![image](../media/files22.png)

-25. On the overview section, please select connect.
+25. On the overview section, please select **Connect.**

 ![image](../media/files23.png)